-We're delighted with the response since we launched our digital subscriptions last week - welcome to all of our new subscribers: your support in our quest to find new revenue streams to help support the future of quality journalism is deeply appreciated.
+We're delighted with the response since we launched our digital subscriptions on April 30 - welcome to all of our new subscribers: your support in our quest to find new revenue streams to help support the future of quality journalism is deeply appreciated.

 Here are six frequently asked questions (and answers) we've had from readers over the past week.